-6 Things to Include in a Law Cover Letter for Work Experience
+6 Things to Include in a Law Work Experience Cover Letter

 As the old adage goes “failing to plan is planning to fail”.

-The same goes for your cover letter – it requires planning, and not regurgitation of your life experiences you feel would impress prospective employers.
+The same goes for your la work experience cover letter – it requires planning, and not regurgitation of your life experiences you feel would impress prospective employers.

 Generally, your cover letter should be made up of the 3 C’s: Concise, Compartmentalized, Coherent.
 It is a piece crafted to convince your future employers of both your unique capabilities and suitability.

-Law Cover Letter Section 1: Briefly Introduce Yourself
+Law Work Experience Cover Letter Section 1: Briefly Introduce Yourself

 Remember to introduce yourself first instead of diving into your skills, enthusiastic as you may be.
 Simple references to which year and which course you are taking in which university will do.